liquidctl/liquidctl/docs/razer-hanbo-guide.md

 fans will continue using the duty cycle assigned to the previously sent reference temperature.

-A trait of the Razer Hanbo are that the temperature points in the curves are fixed.
+A trait of the Razer Hanbo is that the curve temperature points are fixed.
 For this reason any temperatures provided to input curves will be ignored.
-Duty cycles will be processed in order and allocated to the following temperatures:
+Duty cycles will be processed in order and allocated to the following
+temperatures:

 20, 30, 40, 50, 60, 70 ,80, 90, 100.